crystaluniverse/crystal_tools/mydocs/gittriggers.md

 - run ngrok if needed `ngrok http 8080` and get the URL

 #### subcommands
-- `subscibe`
+- `subscribe`
-    - description: subscribe a local instnce to remote server
+    - description: subscribe a local instance to remote server
     - command :  `ct gittrigger subscribe {remote_url}`
     - mechanism: gets the server ID from `gittrigger.toml` and send it to the remote machine. remote machine config file will be updated/re-rewritten with the new subscriber
     - testing: `ct gittrigger subscribe "http://127.0.0.1:8000"` this is to register the local isntance as slave in itself. (only for testing)